-- Student Wellbeing Advisor
+- Student Wellbeing Advisor.

-- Your Course Leader / Head of School
+- Your Course Leader / Head of School.

-- The Head of Student Wellbeing
+- The Student Wellbeing Manager.

-- The Campus Dean
+- The Campus Dean.

-- One of your Student Representatives
+- One of your Student Representatives.

 Further information on academic appeals and other appeals and complaints can be found on the Appeals and Complaints pages of our website.